 Established 75 years ago, the Bronx VA sits on the highest point in New York City.
 It was the first VA in New York City and is one of the most dynamic VA’s in the country with 450 hospital and nursing home beds.
 It provides a full range of inpatient and outpatient services, three surgical units, and an inpatient psychiatric unit.
 Of particular note for the purposes of establishing the Fisher Houses, the Bronx VA is the VA’s regional referral center for multiple services, including Spinal Cord Injury; Kidney Transplant and Dialysis; bariatric, microvascular and robotic surgery; amputee, polytrauma and traumatic brain injury care.
 As a major regional referral center, veterans and their families may travel hundreds of miles for care.
 Having a Fisher House on site will provide comfort for the families, as well as convenient access to their veteran loved one.

 "We are proud and appreciative to have received favorable consideration of our Fisher House application" said Dr. Erik Langhoff, Director at the James J. Peters VA Medical Center.
 "This home-away-from-home will be a tremendous comfort for our wounded warriors and their families.
 We look forward to the coming months with anticipation and gratitude to the Fisher House Foundation."

-The Bronx VA Fisher Houses are scheduled to be completed in late 2017-early 2018.
-Once built by Fisher House Foundation, the homes will be turned over to VA to operate and mantain.
+Once built by Fisher House Foundation, the homes will be turned over to VA to operate and maintain.